Automated Machine Learning on Graphs: A Survey: NAS for Graph Machine Learning

-\paragraph{The search space} Besides the basic search space presented in Section~\ref{sec:searchspace}, different graph tasks may require other search spaces.
+Besides the basic search space presented in Section~\ref{sec:searchspace}, different graph tasks may require other search spaces.
 For example, meta-paths are critical for heterogeneous graphs~\cite{ding2020propagation}, edge features are essential in modeling molecular graphs~\cite{jiang2020graph}, and spatial-temporal modules are needed in skeleton-based recognition~\cite{peng2020learning}.
+Sampling mechanisms to accelerate GNNs are also critical, especially for large-scale graphs~\cite{ijcai2020-195}.
 A suitable search space usually requires careful designs and domain knowledge.